limmjacc/bambu-RFID-decoding/README.md

 ## Overview

 This dump contains the NFC data stored on a Bambu filament spool tag.
 Sectors 0–3 contain the bulk of the human-readable spool metadata (material, color, diameter, spool weight, recommended drying and temperature ranges).
 Later sectors are mainly padding, permission trailers, and a cryptographic signature block used by the printer ecosystem to validate the tag.

+This tag is authentic Bambu structure.
+To clone or reuse on another spool, you'd need to replicate the UID, data, and signature which is currently impossible without hacking the printer firmware or using community tools.
+Empty sectors suggest a basic config; advanced tags might use more space.

 The information below is extracted from the blocks in Sector 0–3 and the helpful summary lines included in the dump.